JeannetteWBG/Code-poetry.Jeannette/readme.md

 Leather hood providing illusionary freedom

 Things fall apart; the centre cannot hold;
-The rest of the world rejoices
+Blooms peek around the edges

 Mere anarchy is loosed upon the world,
+Rejoice as the day may dawn

 The blood-dimmed tide is loosed, and everywhere
+Earth welcomes her nutrients

+The ceremony of innocence is drowned;
+To be reborn upon the spring